 Prioritize Dental Health

 Maintaining good dental health is essential during recovery from tongue tie surgery.
 Teach your child to gently brush their teeth and tongue to prevent infection and aid in tissue healing and recovery.
-This would also ensure your child’s optimal dental health.
+This will also ensure your child’s optimal dental health, in addition to the personalized dental care we’ll provide through the recovery process as well as ongoing regular check-ups.

 Facilitate Breathing During Sleep